-Our garden is a success this year!
-YAY!
-I’m so happy.
-Three years ago we dug up a chunk of grass in our small backyard and created our vegetable garden.
+I first published this recipe 7 years – yikes!
+Our garden was a success that year and overflowing with vegetables.
+Three years this, we dug up a chunk of grass in our small backyard and created our vegetable garden.
 Our first year wasn’t so successful.
 Only the turnips and carrots grew.
 The second summer was even worse.
-But third time is a charm, because everything is going nuts: tomatoes, green beans, zucchini, eggplant…
+But the third time worked like a charm, because everything went nuts: tomatoes, green beans, zucchini, eggplant…

-When my husband discovered that this year’s crop was going to be different, he took it over and became an obsessed man.
-He’d stop at the nursery on his way home and pick up some more vegetables to plant.
+When my husband discovered that we were going to have a bumper crop of vegetables, he took it over and became an obsessed man.
+He stopped at the nursery on his way home and pick up some more vegetables to plant.

 Each evening he’d hunt for caterpillars that lurked in the garden.